Mannan1101/Hello_world/README.md

 # Hello_world
+My name is Abdul Mannan
-my first Type Script Program
+This is my  first Type Script Program i am student of Governor It initiative program